 Incidence is the number of new cases of a disorder or condition identified in a specific time period.
 Prevalence is the number of individuals who are living with the disorder or condition in a given time period.

 Given the various etiologies and presentations of resonance disorders, overall incidence and prevalence are unknown.
-Incidence and prevalence estimates for one cause of resonance disorders—VPD—is reported in the literature for the following disorders and conditions.
+Incidence and prevalence estimates for one cause of resonance disorders—velopharyngeal dysfunction (VPD)—are reported in the literature for the following disorders and conditions.

 Signs and symptoms of resonance disorders can vary depending on a number of factors, including the type of resonance disorder and the severity of the condition causing the disorder.
 Signs and symptoms associated with each type of resonance disorder are listed below.

-There are a number of causes of resonance disorders, including velopharyngeal dysfunction, oronasal fistulas, obstruction in the nasal or pharyngeal cavity, and hearing loss.
+There are several causes of resonance disorders, including velopharyngeal dysfunction (VPD), oronasal fistulas, obstruction in the nasal or pharyngeal cavity, and hearing loss.
 Specific causes are grouped below by type of resonance disorder.

-Speech-language pathologists (SLPs) play a central role in the screening, assessment, diagnosis, and treatment of persons with resonance disorders.
-The professional roles and activities in speech-language pathology include clinical/educational services (diagnosis, assessment, planning, and treatment), prevention and advocacy, and education, administration, and research.
+SLPs play a central role in the screening, assessment, diagnosis, and treatment of individuals with resonance disorders.
+The professional roles and activities in speech-language pathology include clinical/educational services (diagnosis, assessment, planning, and treatment); prevention and advocacy; and education, administration, and research.
 See ASHA’s Scope of Practice in Speech-Language Pathology (ASHA, 2016).

-For further information regarding the role of the SLP in the management of persons with cleft lip and palate and associated craniofacial conditions, which includes VPD, the reader is referred to ASHA's Practice Portal page on Cleft Lip and Palate.
+See ASHA’s Practice Portal page on Cleft Lip and Palate for further information regarding the role of the SLP in the management of individuals with cleft lip and palate and associated craniofacial conditions, including velopharyngeal dysfunction.

 In cases of resonance disorders in other (noncleft) populations, appropriate roles for SLPs include, but are not limited to, the following: